New Hampshire

 Population: ~32,000

-The oldest permanent settlement in New Hampshire, now a vibrant city in the Seacoast region.
+The oldest continuously operated settlement in New Hampshire, a historically significant city on the Cochecho River now thriving as a revitalized arts, culinary, and cultural destination in the Seacoast region.

 Neighbors